 Donut-like muffins dipped in cinnamon-sugar and stuffed with Nutella.
-These are my favorite way to eat Nutella!

 - 1/3 cup (5 Tablespoons or 75g) unsalted butter, softened to room temperature